-EDITORIAL NOTE: FOR FEDERAL REGISTER citations affecting § 270.14, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at gov info.
+EDITORIAL NOTE: For FEDERAL REGISTER citations affecting §270.14, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at www.fdsys.gov.

 § 270.15 Specific part B information requirements for containers.